 Performing Arts is taught across all levels from Foundation to Year 6, with a weekly 50 minute lesson in our well-equipped Performing Arts Centre.
 In addition, many extra-curricular activities are available for students in Year 3-6.

 Osborne Primary School gives students opportunities to participate in a variety of Performing Arts activities such as bands, singing and instrumental groups.
 These groups perform regularly at school assemblies, concerts and expos.
 The school also has rock bands and ensembles for students who participate in the instrumental program.
 Private instrumental lessons are available in guitar, drums, ukulele, flute, singing and piano, providing one-on-one tuition to students on a fee-paying basis.
 (See Extra Curricular for more details).

 Every second year the students in Years 5 and 6 perform in a Senior School Production.
 In the alternate year our Foundation and Year 1 students perform a Junior Concert.
-Students in the Middle Years (2-4) hone their performance skills by joining the annual ‘Music Australia Celebration of Music in Schools’ when children throughout Australia perform together, singing and playing the same song at the same time through a live web link.
+Students in the Middle Years (2-4) hone their performance skills by joining the annual ‘Music Count Us In’ when children throughout Australia perform together, singing and playing the same song at the same time through a live web link.

-We have two Performing Arts specialist teachers; Emma Jones and Carol Ray who give the students opportunities to experience and develop their skills through participation in a variety of activities in Drama, Dance, Music and Media.
+We have two Performing Arts specialist teachers who give the students opportunities to experience and develop their skills through participation in a variety of activities in Drama, Dance, Music and Media.

 Whole School Incursions

 Each year students participate in a different professional Performing Arts performance to allow them to experience a variety of genres and develop audience member skills.
-This year we are excited to have African Beat return to our school.
+This year we are excited to have an Indigenous Dance group come to our school.

 Samara Beeching is our Specialist Indonesian teacher who plans and teaches students from Foundation to Year 2.
 They attend weekly 50 minute sessions in our Indonesian classroom where they are immersed in an interesting and comprehensive junior Languages- Indonesian program.
 Here they have the opportunity to develop their knowledge and understanding of Indonesia through participation in songs, games, listening, speaking, reading, writing and cultural activities.